Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ## What this doesn't do

-- **No masking.** `fields[].value` is persisted verbatim — account numbers, amounts, recipients, tokens.
+- **No masking.** `fields[].value` and `call_arguments` are persisted verbatim — account numbers, amounts, recipients, tokens.
 Deferred records sit in plaintext from instruction time until trigger.
 Masking, access control, and append-only enforcement belong in your storage adapter.
 - **No integrity check on the state it's handed.** `executeIfReady` reads the object you give it.
 Hand it a hand-built one and the gate is bypassed.
 If the verdict and execution cross a trust boundary, sign the record.
 - **No retry.** A throw from the tool call doesn't mean nothing happened on the provider side.
 For payments, use an idempotency key and confirm by measurement.
 - **No per-tool risk weighting.** `delete_all_records` and `list_records` pass the same gate.
 Tool selection itself sits outside this structure: an invented tool can't be picked, but picking the wrong one among several that could all do the job still gets through.
 - **No locking.** Concurrent preflight and execution on the same `action_key` is the caller's problem.
 - **Flat arguments assumed.** Field name equals argument key.
 Nested schemas and key-mapping tools need an adapter.
-- **Known defect: the quick start never executes.** `recordExecutionState` does not persist `call_arguments`, and `runPreflightAndRecord` returns that record. `executeIfReady` finds no payload in it and returns `held`, even when `execution_decision` is `execute`.
-The skeleton is not being revised; if you build on it, add `call_arguments` to the persisted record.

 ---